- Eating a well-balanced diet will keep you healthy.

 Do I need to take extra calcium?

 Some endometriosis medications work by lowering estrogen levels.
 If you are on an estrogen–lowering medication for more than 6 months, you may be at risk of developing osteoporosis (brittle bones).
-Ask your HCP if you should take calcium and vitamin D supplements to help protect your bones.
+Ask your health care provider if you should take calcium and vitamin D supplements to help protect your bones.

 What about other vitamins and herbs?

-Some young women with endometriosis take other supplements such as vitamin E, zinc, selenium, B–complex vitamins, magnesium, essential oils (such as primrose, flax, and fish oils), and acidophilus, but there are no published scientific studies that prove that extra supplements improve endometriosis symptoms.
+You may see ads or stories on the internet, in magazines, and even personal blogs that claim certain vitamins and herbs help to treat endometriosis.
+The truth is, there are no published scientific studies that prove that extra supplements improve endometriosis symptoms.
 It is important to remember that some herbs (such as ginseng) can actually interfere with medications that treat endometriosis because they contain plant–estrogen.
 It is always best to talk with your health care provider first before taking any over–the–counter herbs.

 What information should I pay attention to on food labels?

 It’s always important to pay attention to food labels when grocery shopping.
-The more processed a food is, the less nutrient value it retains.
-Generally, everyone should try to eat as many unprocessed foods as possible and avoid foods with added artificial colors and preservatives.
 The Nutrition Facts Label is on most foods (except fresh foods such as fruits and vegetables) and has important information including portion size and what vitamins/minerals the food contains.

 Will exercise make my endometriosis symptoms worse?